nubenetes/awesome-kubernetes/docs/project-management-methodology.md

 - [jchyip.medium.com: My critique of “the Spotify Model”: Part 1](https://jchyip.medium.com/my-critique-of-the-spotify-model-part-1-197d335ef7af)
 - [hbr.org: How to Give Tough Feedback That Helps People Grow](https://hbr.org/2015/08/how-to-give-tough-feedback-that-helps-people-grow)
 - [medium.com/@tom-neal: CTO Checklist](https://medium.com/@tom-neal/cto-checklist-1a2ef3d6502)
+- [martinfowler.com: Retrospectives Antipatterns 🌟](https://martinfowler.com/articles/retrospective-antipatterns.html) If you use retrospectives, or any kind of meeting where people are supposed to discuss and learn from their discussions, you will have experienced less efficient sessions from time to time.
+There is no wonder in that, and it happens to most people.
+This article describes and offers solutions for three of these unfortunate situations: skipping generating insights, getting lost in things you can't change, and being dominated by a loudmouth.
+- [==dzone.com: Productivity: Noise Is the Problem== 🌟🌟](https://dzone.com/articles/effectiveness-noise-is-the-problem) How to improve the productivity of our engineering team by providing more focus time

 ### Spanish